 Clair Miller | LPC

-For Kids and Teens…Being a kid or a teen in today’s world can be scary.
-Navigating family life, school responsibilities, extra-curricular activities, social relationships, and their own personal growth, exploration, and development… that’s a lot of work by anyone’s standards!
-As they live out their formative years, they may encounter something that feels too difficult.
-They may not know what it is, or they may not be able to name it, but there are often deeper issues hidden behind the behavior.
-Young adulthood is a time that can be uniquely fun and exciting as you explore your identity and set a trajectory for the future.
-But facing all of the transitions that come in life can offer a unique set of challenges.
-You’ve got a lot on your plate.
-It can feel scary and lonely, but it doesn’t have to stay that way.
-From a primarily person-centered approach and play-based approach, I work with children and teenagers to explore their challenges, whether they involve anxiety, emotional regulation, social skills, etc., within the context of a safe, consistent, and trusting relationship.
+I am also passionate about kids getting the resources they need.
+That’s why I work closely with parents and children; just being a kid or a teen in today’s world can be scary.
+Navigating family life, school responsibilities, extra-curricular activities, social relationships, personal growth and development… that’s a lot of work by anyone’s standards!
+As children live out their formative years, they may encounter something that feels too difficult.
+Kids may not know what it is, or they may not be able to name it, but there are often deeper issues hidden behind behaviors.

 Clair’s Areas of Specialty & Background